Self-Assessment Tool for Official Languages Best Practices

 36-50

-You're doing a good job treating official languages equitably in the workplace.
-You put effort into respecting the requirements of the Official Languages Act.
-Continue to integrate best practices into your everyday work and promote them within your team to become an ambassador of linguistic duality.
+You're treating official languages equitably at work.
+You put effort into respecting the requirements of the Official Languages Act (OLA).
+Continue to integrate best practices into your everyday work and promote them equal status and use of French and English at work.

 21-35